-On average, 36 percent of state and local government spending is devoted to public education.
+On average, onethird of state and local government spending is devoted to public education.

-New York residents bear the heaviest state and local tax burden (12.6 cents of every dollar of income) while Wyoming residents bear the lightest (6.9 cents of every dollar of income).
-The national average state and local tax burden is 9.8 cents of every dollar of income.
+New York residents bear the heaviest state and local tax burden (12.7 cents of every dollar of income) while Alaska residents bear the lightest (6.5 cents of every dollar of income).
+The national average state and local tax burden is 9.9 cents of every dollar of income. local governments to levy sales taxes.

-sales taxes.
 Sales taxes have been the great growth taxes of state governments during the past century.6 In 1930, only two states had a general sales tax.
 During the depression era, revenue-starved states began enacting temporary sales taxes as an emergency measure.
 These taxes proved to be both simple and effective and soon became a permanent feature of state tax systems.
-Sales taxes produce about \$243 billion of annual revenue, roughly onethird of all state tax collections.
+Sales taxes produce about \$270 billion of annual revenue, roughly one-third of all state tax collections.
 Sales taxes also have become an important revenue source for local governments, although property taxes remain their primary revenue source.

 A sales tax is typically based on the retail price of tangible personalty.
-Combined state and local tax rates range from 1.78 percent of the dollar amount in Alaska to 9.46 percent in Tennessee.
-Sales taxes are broad based and apply to most types of consumer goods and even to selected consumer services, such as telephone or cable television service.7 The tax may take the form of a business tax levied on the seller or, more commonly, a consumption tax levied on the purchaser who is the final user of the goods or services.
+State tax rates range from 2.9 percent of the dollar amount in Colorado to 7.5 percent in California.
+Sales taxes are broad based and apply to most types of consumer goods and even to selected consumer services, such as telephone and cable television service.7 The tax may take the form of a business tax levied on the seller or, more commonly, a consumption tax levied on the purchaser who is the final user of the goods or services.
 Regardless of the form, the seller is responsible for collecting the tax at point of sale and remitting it to the state government.